MF Global commodity trader customers to get all their money back

-NEW YORK (Reuters) - The trustee of MF Global’s defunct brokerage received approval from a bankruptcy judge on Tuesday for a plan that will repay its former commodity trader customers in full.
+NEW YORK, Nov 5 (Reuters) - The trustee of MF Global’s defunct brokerage received approval from a bankruptcy judge on Tuesday for a plan that will repay its former commodity trader customers in full.

 The move, approved by Judge Martin Glenn at a hearing in U.S. Bankruptcy Court in Manhattan, will repay customers by reallocating to them some funds initially earmarked for non-customer unsecured creditors, Kent Jarrell, the trustee’s spokesman, said on Tuesday.